Introduction To Barcodes

 - There are 3 types of retail barcodes:

 - EAN13 – 13 digit globally unique barcodes used in most countries outside the USA and Canada – can be used worldwide.

 - EAN8 – a smaller globally unique barcode intended for VERY SMALL products – difficult to obtain and only available from GS1.
 GS1 is a membership organization. – EAN8 barcodes are only 8 digits long – this means that there is a limited number of them.
-Hence GS1 guard them carefully.
+Hence GS1 guards them carefully.
 So to obtain these, you need to submit proof that your product is minimal and wait to see if GS1 approves this.

 - UPC (also called UPC-A) – 12 digit globally unique barcodes commonly used in the USA and Canada, can be used on products worldwide.

 - Our EAN13 and UPC barcode numbers can be used for any retail product except books & magazines.

 - Books require an ISBN, which is turned into an ISBN barcode (in EAN13 format).

 - Magazines require an ISSN number, which is turned into an ISSN barcode (in EAN13 format).

 - All standard retail barcodes (including ours) originate from the GS1 system.
 You can obtain your barcodes directly from GS1.
 However, this is ONLY a licensing arrangement.
-You will typically be required to complete multi-page membership forms, pay joining fees and annual renewal fees, and then wait for the approval.
+You will typically be required to complete multi-page membership forms, pay joining fees and annual renewal fees, and then wait for approval.
 Alternatively, you can purchase your barcodes from a genuine barcode reseller company, such as ourselves.

 - Retail barcode numbers are globally unique numbers and are protected.
 You can’t just make up barcode numbers to use (unless you are ONLY selling your products within your store).
 Barcode numbers need to be purchased or obtained through a license arrangement.
 Getting a barcode number from a licensee organization is usually VERY expensive.